 Here is what their checkout looks like with the traditional one page layout over three columns.
 Hello GDPR!

-Foeger is an Austrian 65 year old retailer of luxury goods who started seeing a worrying slow down of their sales growth in the start of the 2010’s.
+Foeger is an Austrian 65 year old retailer of luxury goods that started seeing a worrying slowdown of its sales growth at the start of the 2010’s.
 As such, after contemplating the option to go with Farfetch, they decided to keep more of their margins and build a Magento store that would serve both as a sales channel and a marketing channel.